btzy/nativefiledialog-extended/README.md

 `apt-get libgtk-3-dev` installs the GTK+3 dependency on debian based systems.

 ### MacOS
-On Mac OS, add `AppKit` to the list of frameworks.
+On MacOS, add `AppKit` to the list of frameworks.

 ### Windows
 On Windows, ensure you are building against `comctl32.lib` and `uuid.lib`.